You are here > Experience > Seasons > Winter > 10 reasons to make Scilly your winter escape

 For the same reason that blowy walks are best experienced on Scilly, so too are fantastic Atlantic storms.
 Get up high - Hell Bay on Bryher, the Garrison or Peninnis Head on St. Mary’s, or Wingletang on St. Agnes - to watch the angry skies and massive waves roll in and smash against the rocks.
 It’s awesome!
 If the storms coincide with high tides, then the quays can be topped by waves – spectacular to watch, but only from a safe distance.

 With endless big skies and with little or virtually no light pollution makes Scilly top billing for stargazing; indeed, it could simply be the darkest place in the UK!
 On a clear night you’re in for a wonderful star-struck treat.
-If you’re on St. Martin’s, the new COSMOS observatory is open until October.
+During the season, head to St. Martin’s and the COSMOS observatory, open until October.
 Meet up with budding amateur astronomers here or at nearby Sevenstones Inn and savour the wondrous sky.
 Wherever you are on Scilly, you’ll be treated to a twinkly star-studded sky.

 Just because the nights are drawing in doesn’t mean to say that the artists and creative folks kick back.
 On the contrary, they use the winter months to get out and enjoy the winter light, to come up with new designs and ideas, and some offer workshops for locals.
 Whilst some galleries and studios are open year-round, some are not, so make sure you visit them online for how, where and what to buy.
 Our website is a good start!

-Image: Oriel Hicks at work at Phoenix Craft Studios, St. Mary's
+Image credit: Oriel Hicks at Phoenix Craft Studios, St. Mary's

 It’s true to say that’s there’s not much doing of an evening on a winter’s night in Scilly.
 Many of the restaurants are closed for the season and there’s no cinema to speak of.
 But there's a pub or two which remain a lively part of the Scilly community, with open mic night of folk and other live music - everyone is welcome!